ymolists/website/src/routes/blog/local-services-in-gitpod.md

 ## Example 1: your local Docker daemon

 Running a container engine like Docker or `containerd` in a Gitpod workspace is still [work-in-progress](https://github.com/gitpod-io/gitpod/issues/755).
 Until that's possible your only recurse is to connect to a remote daemon.
 Usually that daemon would run somewhere in the cloud, too, e.g. in your dev-cluster.
-However, some of us don't have a Kubernetes cluster laying around or just need access to docker to try something real quick.
+However, some of us don't have a Kubernetes cluster laying around or just need access to Docker to try something real quick.

 > This is _not_ how we plan to ultimatively support Docker/other containers in a Gitpod workspace.